armaanbains1/roboticArm/README.md

 ---

 ## 📐 Mechanical & Structural Design
-*Give a quick nod to your CAD and manufacturing choices.*

 * **Linkage Dimensions:** Bicep = `13.5 cm` | Forearm = `16.5 cm`
 * **Stability:** All components were designed and 3D printed by myself.
 Everything was designed to be able to be attached to my table, and be used correctly.